 Q: What is EDTracker Pro?

 EDTracker Pro is head-mounted PC gaming peripheral that gives you a virtual 360 view in supported games.
 EDTracker Pro can be mounted on headsets, headbands or caps and simply plugs into your PC via USB.
+There is also a wireless version that doesn't require a cable.

 Q: Why would I want EDTracker Pro over a conventional camera-based head tracking solution?